86Box/docs/formats/hdx.rst

 Extended HDI (HDX)
 ==================

-A derivative of the *Japanese FDI* disk image format, with a more compact header and support for images larger than 4 GB.
+A derivative of the *Japanese FDI* disk image format, with a more compact header as well as support for images larger than 4 GB.

 Specification
 -------------